brsaran/LBEEP/README.md

    Windows and other operating system
    (a) The source code has been writtern in PERL and hence it can be executed as perl script in other operating system.
 Note: The program is not tested in any other operating system (except Linux based OS) and hence not advised to execute in other OS.

+   **Using Docker**
+   1. Build the container ```docker build -t lbeep .```
+   2. To test the container is working: ```docker run -it lbeep -i test_input_peptides -m pep```
+     * This will work from an input file that exists INSIDE the container and write the output file there as well.
+   3. To run with input and output files on the host system, you will need to provide at least one bind mount, e.g.: ```docker run -v `pwd`:/io -it lbeep -i /io/path_to_input -m pep -o /io/path_to_output_file```.
+Note that the paths beginning with '/io', will be from the perspective of the container, not the host.

 3. Command line options
    ====================